Detached and Torn Retina Treatment

 How are retinal tears and retinal detachment diagnosed?

-Your ophthalmologist can diagnose retinal tear or detachment during an eye examination where he or she dilates (widens) the pupils of your eyes.
+At Beach Eye Medical Group, our board certified ophthalmologists can diagnose retinal tear or detachment during an eye examination where he or she dilates (widens) the pupils of your eyes.
 Some retinal detachments are found during a routine eye examination.

 Only after careful examination can your ophthalmologist tell whether a retinal tear or early retinal detachment is present.